ClientEarth Privacy Notice

 7. Your rights

-If you have any queries regarding this policy or the use of your personal information, please contact our Data Protection Officer at: dataprotection@clientearth.org
+If you have any queries regarding this policy or the use of your personal information, please contact: dataprotection@clientearth.org

-There is also a separate notice on how we use Cookies.
+There is also a separate notice on how we use Cookies, and a separate Recruitment Privacy Notice.

 What we use your personal data for and why

-Processing your personal data is crucial for us to be able to run our campaigns, keep you informed about our activities and effectively fundraise.
+Processing your personal data is crucial for us to be able to run our campaigns, keep you informed about our activities, hold events and effectively fundraise.
 We appreciate the trust you place in us when giving us your personal data.
 The table below describes what we use different types of data for, and our legal basis for this.

 Marketing and Communications